 For Citi Credit Card Complimentary Insurance claims, you can lodge your claim online.
 More information is available within our FAQs.

-With various government quarantine measures still in place across the globe, our customer services centres remain impacted.
-However, we are pleased to share with you that the safety and wellbeing of our Customer Service Centre staff has been assured, and we are here to help.
+We are pleased to share with you that the safety and wellbeing of our Customer Service Centre staff has been assured, and we are here to help.

 To contact us: